The way to learn about a place is to walk it.

 From Coastline to Mountaintop, You'll See to Forever

 This is some of the most rugged landscape on the island.
 You will see flora and fauna, enjoy the bees and have a chance to stop for refreshments.
 This area feels wild but over the mountains are villages that offer modern life.

 While many other hikes will take you through glorious countryside, through the valleys and up to the peaks of Mallorca, our last article shows you a multi-day journey that begins in Port Andratx and ends in Pollensa.

-The GR 221 between Banyalbufar and Estellencs is now passable after a court ruling allows the opening of the GR and two other paths.
+The GR 221 between Banyalbufar and Estellencs has been reopened after a court ruling allows the opening of the GR and two other paths.
 After being closed 15 years, a new path connecting Camí des Correu to S'Arbossar track has been also cleared and signposted.
 While certainly not necessary, hiring a guide will offer you the fullest experience and knowledge of this amazing journey.